Healthy Homes Assessment Bay View

 Draught Stopping Bay View

-Draughts are a major cause of dropping temperatures within households.
-A cold home is more expensive to heat, which means wasting energy and increased bills.
+Draughts increase the likelihood of lower temperatures in houses.
+A damp home is more expensive to heat, resulting in wasted energy and resulting in higher bills.

-If you can feel external air getting in, or see the air is clear out of a hole or gap and you are able to feel it, it’s most likely a gap or hole that needs sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that let air into or out of your house require the sealing.
-In the case of an open fireplace isn’t being used, it could cause draughts, and must be sealed from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever imaginable.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap that is, it’s probably a gap or hole that needs sealing in somehow.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that let air into or out of your house require seals.
+For example, if the open fireplace isn’t being used, it may cause draughts and must be sealed off.
+Landlords and property managers are responsible for making sure that such draughts are squelched whenever possible.

-You don’t require to block holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors could be required to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be opened and closed rather instead of being stuck.
-We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the building.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the building as the home gets warmer and cooler, so that they can still be opened and closed rather than securing.
+We will examine every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections